3. Summary of material accounting policies

 c.
 Depreciation

 Depreciation is charged on fair valued amount less estimated salvage value.
-Leasehold land is amortised on a straight line basis over the remaining period of lease.
-Depreciation on tinting machines is basis of technical evaluation.
+Freehold land is not depreciated.
+Leasehold improvements is amortised on a straight-line basis over the remaining period of lease.

 The useful lives, residual values of each part of an item of property, plant and equipment and the depreciation methods are reviewed at the end of each financial year.
 If any of these expectations differ from previous estimates, such change is accounted for as a change in an accounting estimate.